algotako/algod-web-ui/README.md

 $ echo 'export ALGORAND_DATA=/path/to/nodedata/' >> ~/.zshrc
 $ source ~/.zshrc
 ```
-Make sure to enter the correct path to you node and data folder.
-You can check to see if the env variable were set with the following:
+Make sure to enter the correct path to your node and data folder.
+You can check to see if the env variables were set with the following:
 ```
 $ set | grep ALGORAND
 ```